theprimarybrain/theprimarybrain.github.io/_posts/2017-10-22-Halloween-Math-No-Prep-Worksheet-Activities.md

 ---
 Fall is here!
 Excitement is growing as pumpkin spice, costumes, and candies fill the aisles EVERYWHERE!
 And we can't forget the Target mini erasers!
 I have already indulged in my fair share... #teacherbudgetproblems

 Halloween is always a favorite time of year for my students.
 Costumes, candy, parties, trick or treating...
 I mean what's not to love?!?
 I love to incorporate some Halloween fun through math spiral review and targeted math activities to fill in any student gaps.
 For each day of the month, I grab a different **NO PREP** worksheet from my [Math Worksheets NO PREP Pack](http://bit.ly/2zGpLfT) to use in math centers, for early finishers, or as math homework.
+[Click here to save this post](https://pin.it/67VNkEu) to your favorite Pinterest board to save for later.
 Enjoy a few of my student's favorites!

 ![Halloween Math Graphing]({{ site.github.url }}/assets/img/halloween-math-graphing.jpg)